Should backpackers be wary of ramen noodles?

 Should backpackers stop including ramen noodles in their meal plans?

-• The nutrition profile and ingredients list (not including the spice packet) is less concerning when compared to other frequently consumed backpacking foods.
+• The nutrition profile and ingredients list (not including the spice packet) are less concerning when compared to other frequently consumed backpacking foods.
 Next time you’re at the grocery store, read the list of ingredients for pop-tarts and glazed honey buns.

 • Your intake of instant ramen noodles is likely not going to meet or exceed the amount (2 servings daily) considered to be a risk factor for cardiovascular disease.